Remmy4873/Late-show-codechall/code-challenge/README.md

 ### GET /guests

-Return JSON data in the format below:
+Return JSON data of all guests:

 ```json
 [